-Severance Arrangement with Mr. Rhodes
+Agreement with Mr. Rhodes

-In connection with his appointment as President and Chief Executive Officer in March, 2005, the Company agreed, among other things, that if Mr. Rhodes' employment is terminated by the Company without cause, he will receive severance benefits consisting of an amount equal to 2.99 times his then-current base salary.
-In September 2007, the Compensation Committee of the Board of Directors determined that if Mr. Rhodes' employment is terminated by AutoZone without cause, then in addition to the previously-approved severance benefit, he will receive a lump sum prorated share of any unpaid annual bonus incentive for periods during which he was employed, to be paid at the time such incentives are paid to similarly-situated executives, and AutoZone will pay the cost of COBRA premiums to continue his medical, dental and vision insurance benefits for up to 18 months to the extent such premiums exceed the amount Mr. Rhodes had been paying for such coverage during his employment.
-Mr. Rhodes will sign an agreement not to compete with AutoZone or solicit its employees for a three-year period after such termination.
+In February 2008, Mr. Rhodes and AutoZone entered into an agreement (the "Agreement") setting forth the severance arrangements previously approved by the Board of Directors in connection with Mr. Rhodes' appointment as President and Chief Executive Officer and by the Companyation Committee in September 2007.
+The Agreement provides that if Mr. Rhodes' employment is terminated by the Company without cause, he will receive severance benefits consisting of an amount equal to 2.99 times his then-current base salary, a lump sum prorated share of any unpaid annual bonus incentive for periods during which he was employed, and AutoZone will pay the cost of COBRA premiums to continue his medical, dental and vision insurance benefits for up to 18 months to the extent such premiums exceed the amount Mr. Rhodes had been paying for such coverage during his employment.
+The Agreement further provides that Mr. Rhodes will not compete with AutoZone or solicit its employees for a three-year period after his employment with AutoZone terminates.

-Executive Severance Practices (Messrs.
+Executive Officer Agreements (Messrs.
 Giles and Shea)

-It has been AutoZone's practice to provide severance benefits to executive officers who do not have written employment agreements.
-As a general rule, executive officers whose employment is involuntarily terminated without cause and who sign an agreement with the Company waiving certain legal rights and agreeing to non-compete and non-solicitation clauses, receive severance benefits in the form of salary continuation for a period of time ranging from 12 months to 24 months, depending on their length of service:
+In February 2008, AutoZone's executive officers who do not have written employment agreements, including Messrs.
+Giles and Shea, entered into agreements ("Severance and Non-Compete Agreements") with the Company providing that if their employment is involuntarily terminated without cause, and if they sign an agreement waiving certain legal rights, they will receive severance benefits in the form of salary continuation for a period of time ranging from 12 months to 24 months, depending on their length of service at the time of termination.
+Mr. Giles presently has two years of service, and Mr. Shea has four.

 Years of Service Severance Period

 0-1 12 months

-1-5 18 months
+2-5 18 months

 Over 5 24 months

-The executive officer also would receive a lump sum prorated share of his or her annual bonus incentive when such incentives are paid to similarly-situated executives.
+The executives will also receive a lump sum prorated share of their annual bonus incentive when such incentives are paid to similarly-situated executives.
 Medical, dental and vision insurance benefits generally continue through the severance period up to a maximum of 18 months, with the Company paying the cost of COBRA premiums to the extent such premiums exceed the amount the executive had been paying for such coverage.
 An appropriate level of outplacement services may be provided based on individual circumstances.